passbase/passbase-node/walkthrough.md

 1. Add @passbase/node npm package to your package.json.
-Passbase has no dependency but expects node version to be LTS (12.x).
+Passbase has no dependency but expects node version to be `>=12.x`

 ```sh
 # yarn